 I was born in Germany and moved to Perth Australia in 1992 where I worked in materials science at the University of Western Australia, and later as a quality assurance manager for a nanotechnology firm.
 I have co-authored a number of papers in refereed scientific journals.
-In addition to my love of gardening I have always had a passion for history, and since 2013 I have studied Australian colonial history and, in particular, the lives of convicts transported to New South Wales between 1788 and 1850.
+After retiring I pursued my love of gardening and a lifelong passion for history.
+Since 2013 I have researched Australian colonial history and, in particular, the lives of convicts transported to New South Wales between 1788 and 1850.

-My second book is the biography of Andrew Thompson, a rural Scot transported to New South Wales aged 18 for stealing textiles.
-His honesty, leadership and industry over the next two decades made Andrew the richest and most successful settler in colonial Australia.
+My second book is the biography of Andrew Thompson, a rural Scot transported to New South Wales in 1792 aged 18 for supposedly stealing textiles.
+His leadership and industry over the next two decades made him the richest and most successful settler in colonial Australia.
 As a police Chief Constable he gained prominence for his bravery, and was appointed to positions of responsibility by Governors Hunter, King, Bligh and Macquarie.
-He built a vast business empire despite fierce opposition from the all-powerful NSW Corps and John Macarthur.
-Thompson was the first ex-convict to be made a Chief Magistrate.
-He was a close friend of Governor Macquarie, to whom he bequeathed a quarter of his estate.
-Loved by the Hawkesbury settlers and honored by Governors, he gained more fame and wealth in New South Wales than he could ever have hoped for in his native land.
-Despite this, his family in Britain had shunned him, and after his death they resisted accepting the huge fortune he left them in his will.
+He built a vast business empire despite opposition from the all-powerful NSW Corps and John Macarthur.
+Thompson was the first ex-convict to be made a Chief Magistrate and was a close friend of Governor Macquarie.